shawnmckinney/wicket-sample/ENABLE-FORTRESS-README.md

 7. Edit WicketApplication.java
     * uncomment fortress session override
     * uncomment fortress spring bean injector

-...These steps are necessary to get fortress hooked into the sample app.
+ These steps are necessary to get fortress hooked into the sample app.

 8. Edit WicketSampleBasePage.java
-    * uncomment fortress spring bean injection ...These beans are how the app calls fortress
+    * uncomment fortress spring bean injection

+     These beans are how the app calls fortress
     * uncomment call to enableFortress
-    ...

      Needed to manage the sessions on behalf of the users.
     * change to FtBookmarkablePageLink

-...This component maps the page links to fortress permissions.
+ This component maps the page links to fortress permissions.

 9. Edit Page1.java, Page2.java, Page3.java
     * change to FtIndicatingAjaxButton

-...This component maps the page buttons to fortress permissions
+ This component maps the page buttons to fortress permissions

 10. Build & Deploy (run from the command line):
 ```
 mvn clean tomcat:deploy